The 2026 ALTBALL Raised the Roof and Thousands of Dollars for Doorways

 Those are five words that describe ALTBALL 2026: ICON.
 VIP tickets to the event sold out in minutes – a testament to the power and performance level of the freshman and sophomore years that the event was in 2024 and 25.
 Junior year had to exceed those events.
 And, baby, the third incarnation of ALTBALL took you to school.

-VIP’s were quickly ushered into the The Sovereign in the Grand Center Arts District the night of the ball.
+VIP’s were quickly ushered into the The Sovereign in the heart of the Grand Center Arts District the night of the ball.
 It was roped off like a Hollywood premiere.
 And like a premiere, the “stars” came R E A D Y to slay.
-The theme was ICON – Tina Turner – Gaga – Madonna – Prince – Bowie.
-Some drove up to the door, and girlfriend, did everyone R E K A N I Z E that they had A R R I V E D.
+The theme was ICON, as in music icons – Tina Turner – Gaga – Madonna – Prince – Bowie…to name a few.
+Some VIPs drove up to the door, and girlfriend, did everyone R E K A N I Z E that THEY had A R R I V E D.

 The air literally sizzled with anticipation.
 And on the other side of the velvet rope stood the sold-out crowd eagerly awaiting get in.
 No shortage of glitzy costumes for them either.
 Just because you couldn’t score one of the coveted, and rare VIP tickets (there were only a limited number) didn’t mean that you were any less ball-ready.
-As far as the eye could see, from the front door of The Sovereign, to the nether regions, there was an ocean of funky fashion – some made by designers.
+As far as the eye could see, from the front door of The Sovereign, to the nether regions of the Arts District, there was an ocean of funky fashion – some made by designers, others created from the minds of lovers of everything “distinct” and “different.”

 Then there was the red carpet.
 Everyone got to walk it.
-Yes, it was Hollywood for the avant-garde, the peculiar, the afficionado of TODAY – fresh, hip, and, in a word ghetto marvelous – the world of ghetto alternate – those whose home for tonight was the ALTBALL.
+Yes, it was Hollywood for the avant-garde, the peculiar, the afficionado of everything that is TODAY – fresh, hip, and, in a word ghetto marvelous – the world of ghetto alternate – those whose home for tonight was the ALTBALL, ALL that was fabulous about the kaleidoscopic LGBTQ+ and beyond communities.

 Every dollar raised at ALTBALL supports DOORWAYS, a St. Louis nonprofit that has served the community for nearly four decades.
 Founded in 1988 as an interfaith organization offering hospice care at the height of the AIDS crisis, DOORWAYS has evolved into one of the region's most critical providers of housing and wrap-around services for individuals and families affected by HIV, illness and poverty.

-And a whopping 100,000 greenbacks were raised on Saturday, May 15th, exceeding the prior two years since its inception.
+A whopping 100,000 greenbacks were raised on Saturday, May 15th, exceeding the prior two years since the inception of ALTBALL.

-A portion of every ticket, every drink, and every piece of merch went Doorways.
-The old cliché, “When people show up, they show out,” was more than commonplace on the 15th, it was a time when the generosity of St. Louisans, no matter how rich or how poor, helped out this vital cause.
+A portion of every ticket, every drink, and every piece of merch went DOORWAYS.
+The old cliché, “When people show up, they show out,” was more than that oft-used phrase, on the 15th of May; it was a time when the generosity of St. Louisans overflowed.
+No matter how rich or how poor, people opened up their wallets to help out this vital cause.
 The Gateway City showed it cared.

 Boom!
 It was showtime.
-“Please make your way to your seats, to disembodied voice on the PA system boomed.”
+“Please make your way to your seats,” a disembodied voice on the PA system announced.”
 Attendees made their way to their seats with a quickness.

 It was packed.
 The main level, the balcony, every square inch of the theater was filled.